AndBible/docs-wiki/Reading-Plans.md

 3=Gen.2, Matt.2
 ```

 OSIS format references must be used and OSIS Bible book names must be used.
 These will be translated to the current language when displayed in And Bible.
+E.g. Gen.1,Matt.1-Matt.2,Ps.119.1-Ps.119.10

+Example reading plans can be found [here](https://github.com/mjdenham/and-bible/tree/master/AndBible/assets/readingplan).

+A full list of OSIS book names can be found [here](http://www.crosswire.org/wiki/OSIS_Book_Abbreviations)

 ##### Deuterocanonical Books #####
 The default versification for reading plans is KJV.
 If you wish to include deuterocanonical books  in your plan you must specify the versification in the properties file.
 E.g.: